 A potential student enrolling in a program that requires an MDHS background check will not have their financial aid submitted until the student is determined to be eligible through a clear to proceed memo issued by Rasmussen College.
 This process may delay a student's funding until the background check process is complete.

-Annual MDHS background checks are no longer needed under the NetStudy 2.0 system.
-Because the NetStudy 2.0 system constantly updates criminal history records of those that remain affiliated with the College, new criminal history subsequent to the initial background check could result in the MDHS issuing a RAPBACK determination during the student's enrollment.
+New criminal history subsequent to the initial background check could result in the MDHS issuing a RAPBACK determination during the student's enrollment.
 If a RAPBACK determination is received that prevents a student from providing direct contact services, the student will receive an adverse determination from the College withdrawing the student from continued enrollment.
 A student receiving an adverse determination as the result of a RAPBACK determination by MDHS will receive no refunds or credits greater than what is allowed by the institution's refund policy for any tuition and fees previously billed or paid.
 In this circumstance, final grades will be awarded according to the institution's course drop policy and course withdrawal